Fuguing tune: Description

+Transcription of "Northfield" by Jeremiah Ingalls.

 Fuguing tunes are sacred music, specifically, Protestant hymns.
 They are written for a four-part chorus singing a cappella.
 George Pullen Jackson has described the fuguing tune as follows:

 In the fuging tune all the parts start together and proceed in rhythmic and harmonic unity usually for the space of four measures or one musical sentence.
 The end of this sentence marks a cessation, a complete melodic close.
 During the next four measures the four parts set in, one at a time and one measure apart.
 First the basses take the lead for a phrase a measure long, and as they retire on the second measure to their own proper bass part, the [tenors] take the lead with a sequence that is imitative of, if not identical with, that sung by the basses.
 The tenors in turn give way to the altos, and they to the trebles, all four parts doing the same passage (though at different pitches) in imitation of the [part in the] preceding measure. ...
 Following this fuguing passage comes a four-measure phrase, with all the parts rhythmically neck and neck, and this closes the piece; though the last eight measures are often repeated.

+Audio of "Northfield" by Jeremiah Ingalls.

-A well-known fuguing tune that is typical of the form is "Northfield", written in 1800 by Jeremiah Ingalls.
-The text is by Isaac Watts:
+A well-known fuguing tune that is typical of the form is "Northfield", composed in 1804 by Jeremiah Ingalls.
+The text is by Isaac Watts.

 Variety in fuguing tunes

 George Pullen Jackson's description above gives a common form for a fuguing tune, but there are variations.
 Jackson describes the entrance order of the four parts as "bottom to top" (Bass-Tenor-Alto-Treble), but this is not the only possible order.
-Indeed, in the fuguing tunes printed in The Sacred Harp, 1991 edition, it is not even the most common one; the most common order is Bass-Tenor-Treble-Alto.
+Indeed, in the fuguing tunes printed in The Sacred Harp, 1991 edition, it is not even the most common one; the most common order is Bass-Tenor-Treble-Alto (Note: In many cases, this is because the alto part was a later addition to a three-part arrangement, and so joins after the original entry sequence).
 There are many other orders possible, particularly if one includes the many cases in which composers bring in two parts at once (so that there are just three instead of four entrances).
 However, it does seem to be a widely valid rule that the basses must at least be included in the first group to enter.
 This may reflect a wish to support the entrances with a solid bass line, or perhaps just a practical consideration: thanks to the weight of existing tradition, the bass singers have considerable practice in coming in alone at the beginning of a musical phrase, practice which the other sections lack.
 Thus a fuguing tune with a bass-first structure is likely to be more stable in performance.